-No. J-term costs are covered by your Middlebury College tuition payment
+No. J-Term MiddCORE costs are covered by your Middlebury College tuition payment.

-Working over 40 hours a week for one month, students face daily, weekly, and month-long challenges designed to build the CORE strengths needed to become effective leaders and creative problem solvers.
+Working more than 40 hours a week for one month, students face daily, weekly, and month-long challenges designed to build the CORE strengths needed to become effective leaders and creative problem solvers.

 Students learn by doing.
 They learn to think strategically by addressing real challenges posed by partner organizations.
 They learn to innovate by developing and testing the feasibility of their own ideas in the MiddCORE Innovation Challenge.
 They learn to communicate persuasively by engaging in improvisation exercises, idea pitches, and story-making workshops.
 They learn to negotiate by practicing conflict resolution.
 They learn to handle the unexpected by managing crises.
 And they set their own moral compass by generating best responses to ethical dilemmas.

 Working in small groups, students learn to listen, create, collaborate, and lead.
 Through formal and informal interactions with dynamic, engaging, and successful mentors, students learn to take calculated risks, be more resourceful, identify opportunities, and deal with ambiguity.

 MiddCORE students arrive with curiosity and ambition.
 They leave with a valuable set of skills, a network of supportive peers and mentors, and a newfound confidence in their ability to impact the world.
 (View our Testimonials)